Facilities

 Sample Characterization Laboratory

-An essential tool for sample characterization is our Brillouin Light Scattering microscope (developed by THATec) with high spatial resolution (250 nm), electromagnet (GMW 5403, 2 T field with 15 mm gap) and microwave signal generator (Berkeley Nucleonics 845; up to 20 GHz) for excitation of magnetization dynamics.
+An essential tool for sample characterization is our Brillouin Light Scattering microscope (developed by THATec) with high spatial resolution (250 nm), electromagnet (GMW 5403, 2 T field with 15 mm gap), microwave signal generators (Berkeley Nucleonics 845; up to 20 GHz, and Berkeley Nucleonics 865; up to 40 GHz), and double-channel microwave signal generator (Berkeley Nucleonics 855B; both up to 40 GHz) for excitation of magnetization dynamics.
 The scattered light is energy analyzed by a TableStable TFP-2 interferometer.
 The system has a fully automated scan system (based on thaTEC:OS) with long term stability for parametric studies.
 This system is used for studying energy flow due to spin waves, which is important for understanding the damping of magnetization dynamics and the connections between spin and charge currents.

 Furthermore, a custom magneto-optic Kerr imaging system with fully automized image acquisition and vector in-plane magnetic-field capability based on a rotatable GMW 5201 electromagnet (0.35 T maximum field) is being developed and is expected to be available in late summer.